by L. Bellows and R. Moore* (3/13)

 • Reduced: At least 25 percent fewer calories, fat, saturated fat, cholesterol, or sodium per serving than the original product.

-• Extra lean: Less than 5 grams of fat, less than 2 grams of saturated fat and trans fat, and less than 95 milligrams of cholesterol per serving and per 100 grams.
+• Extra lean: Less than 5 grams of fat, less than 2 grams of saturated fat, and less than 95 milligrams of cholesterol per serving and per 100 grams.

 • Light: 1/3 fewer calories, 1/2 the fat, or 1/2 the sodium of reference food.

-c.
-Cook meals that are low in saturated fat, trans fat and cholesterol—Preparing meals in a heart-healthy way involves recognizing hidden fat and cholesterol sources in food items.
+Cook meals that are low in saturated fat and cholesterol—Preparing meals in a heart-healthy way involves recognizing hidden fat and cholesterol sources in food items.
 Simply substituting olive oil and vinegar in place of creamy salad dressings, or using other easy tips to reduce saturated fat and cholesterol in recipes can be effective ways to lower the risk for heart disease.
-The following are recommendations for reducing saturated fat, trans fat, and cholesterol in meats, dairy, and recipes:
+The following are recommendations for reducing saturated fat and cholesterol in meats, dairy, and recipes:

 - Cut off all visible fat.